baswerc/routes/README.md

 In this example all HTTP requests except URL paths that end with with `.html` or `.jsp` will be candidates for routes.
 Both `ONLY` and `EXCEPT` must be a list of valid Java regular expressions or an exception will be thrown when the `RoutesFilter` is initialized.

-### RoutesEngine
+### Routes Engine

 Both `RoutesServlet` and `RoutesFilter` use `RoutesEngine` to match HTTP requests to routes.
-It can be used in your status to manually handle when routes should be used to process HTTP requests.
+It can be used directly to manually handle when routes should be used to process HTTP requests.

 ```Java
 ...